idvorkin/idvorkin.github.io/_d/habits.md

 Prompt, Ability, Motivation.

-TODO: Contrast this with the 7hc1, which focus on motivation, not prompts and motivation
+TODO: Contrast this with the [Be Proactive](/7h-c1), which focus on motivation, not prompts and motivation

 Start by Prompt,